jerrymjones/MonthlyBudgetReport/README.md

 budget report is that this extension properly handles negative budget amounts.
 I see a budget as being fluid throughout the year.
-Budget amounts always need to be updated throughout the year as spending changes and I like to be able to borrow from categories I'm underspending while allocating the extra to categories that are becoming overspent.
-There may be special occasions, such as when someone refunds part of the money spent earlier in the year that you may need to enter a negative budget amount so that the budget accurately reflects the changes.
+Budget amounts always need to be updated throughout the year as spending changes and I like to be able to borrow from categories I'm under spending while allocating the extra to categories that are becoming overspent.
+There may also be special occasions, such as when someone refunds part of the money spent earlier in the year that you may need to enter a negative budget amount so that the budget accurately reflects the changes.
 An example would be for car insurance.
 At times our insurer may issue a refund of